seanbaxter/DirectXShaderCompiler/docs/ExceptionHandling.rst

 outlined in SEH.
 After running cleanups, execution immediately resumes at this PC.

-In order to preserve the structure of the CFG, a call to '``llvm.eh.actions``' must be followed by an ':ref:`indirectbr <i_indirectbr>`' instruction that jumps to the result of the intrinsic call.
+In order to preserve the structure of the CFG, a call to '``llvm37.eh.actions``' must be followed by an ':ref:`indirectbr <i_indirectbr>`' instruction that jumps to the result of the intrinsic call.